ThePieBaker90/On-The-Rim/Psycasts/Damage Paths/Mortilord/3rd Level/Biotic Drain.md

 	- Concentration, up to 5 turns.
 - **Effects**:
 	- *You create a psychic link between you and a creature, this link allows you to drain their health while healing your own.
 A faint green mystical line can be seen connecting your forehead to the creature's forehead.*
-	- At the beginning of each of your turns, the target creature must make a Wisdom saving throw to break the psychic link.
+	- For the duration of this psycast, when you begin your turn the target creature must make a Wisdom saving throw to break the psychic link.
 		- On a failure, you steal health from them, dealing damage and healing yourself for the damage dealt.
 		- On a success, you lose concentration on this psycast.
-	- If the creature leaves the range of the psycast, you lose concentration on this psycast.
+	- If the target creature leaves the range of the psycast, you lose concentration on this psycast.
 - **Stats**:
 	- 1d10 + 2 Necrotic Damage from Health Steal. (+1d10 Necrotic Damage)
 	- 1:1 Damage to Healing Ratio.